Finite-time effects on a first-order irreversible phase transition: Introduction

 Simulations of the ZGB model have been performed mainly using two different ensembles.
 These have been done extensively using the {\it standard ensemble}, in which the pressure of $CO$ is the control parameter \cite{zgb,ziff2010}.
 The determination of the first-order transition is affected by metastability, which can be avoided by means of convenient initial conditions \cite{ziff1992}.
-Other simulations, such as the short-time dynamics for the determination of the spinodal \cite{albanoSTD,daSilva2016} and rare-event techniques to compute transition times for nucleation \cite{ziff2010}, have also been developed.
+Other simulations, such as the short-time dynamics for the determination of the spinodal \cite{albanoSTD,daSilva2016}, the periodic variation of the CO pressure with CO desorption to find a nonequilibrium dynamic phase transition \cite{Rikvold2005}, and rare-event techniques to compute transition times for nucleation \cite{ziff2010}, have also been developed.
 On the other hand, in the simulation using the so-called {\it constant-coverage} ensemble, the $CO$ -coverage is kept constant on average and is the control parameter \cite{ziff1992,albanoSTD,monetti2001,ccpnos,ccpnos2}.
-This ensemble has been applied numerically to thoroughly study the first-order transition, allowing exploration of the coexistence zone.
+This ensemble has been applied numerically to thoroughly study the first-order transition, allowing exploration of the coexistence region.
 The constant-coverage ensemble permits high-precision determination of the transition point, finding evidence of the evaporation/condensation transition of droplets, determining spinodal points, studying hysteretic effects related to the curvature of the interface, among others.
 The great effort dedicated to the study of the ZGB model in recent decades has made its behavior and properties very well known, making it an excellent candidate for developing new approaches to IPT's.

 In this paper, we consider the application of the slowly-varying method to the first-order IPT of the ZGB model.
 We simulate the model using the standard ensemble and therefore the $CO$-pressure as the slowly-varying parameter.
 To characterize the dynamical behavior of the model, we employ a method based on the optimization of the coefficient of determination presented in \cite{daSilva2012} and subsequently used in several related problems \cite{daSilva2013a,daSilva2013b,daSilva2014,daSilva2015,daSilva2016,daSilva2020,Loscar2022}.